-New York examining Trump's taxes was the headline in the New York Times.
+New York examining Trump's taxes.
+That was the headline in the New York Times.
 It seems that the story that was carried by the Times, which cited thousands of pages of documents used to support the assertions, was enough to pique the interest of the Tax Authorities of the State of New York.
 New York City officials said that they had joined state regulators in examining whether President Trump and his family underpaid taxes on his father's real estate empire over several decades.
 The announcement came in response to an investigation published this week in The New York Times.
-New York examining Trump's taxes was the headline in that article.
+It appears the IRS may also start investigating his taxes.
+New York examining Trump's taxes.
+That was the headline in that article.

 That maneuver involved a company, created by the Trump family in 1992, called All County Building and Supply.
 All County existed largely on paper, the Times found.
 Its work, such as it was, consisted of adding 20 percent or more to the cost of goods and services bought by Fred Trump.
 The padded amount was split between Donald Trump and his siblings, essentially a gift from their father that avoided the 55 percent gift tax at the time.
 Mr. Fuleihan said city and state agencies are cooperating on the effort.
 The State Department of Taxation and Finance announced on Wednesday that it was "Pursuing all appropriate avenues of investigation".